Beginner Cat Photo Skills

 Learn From Other Photographers

-Search for cat photos online and you might find a few!
+Search for cat photos online and you might find a few – right?
 But, this time look with a more critical eye.
-Look for poses that appeal to your eye:
+Look for poses that appeal to you:

 Cats tend to strike random funny poses, especially when they’re lolling about half asleep.
 To capture these comical moments, it’s best to always have a camera handy.